kralikba/scala-implicits/README.md

               fatherOf(manifest[Johann])
 ```

-In Scala, type inference is done left-to-right, in the order of arguments.
+In Scala, type inference is done left-to-right, in the order of the parameters.
 Furthermore, it is done eagerly - if at some point, we only have a wild guess about some unknown type parameter, this wild guess would be considered as its concrete value for the rest of the expression.

 In this concrete case, nothing is known about `F` when first encountering it.
 Scala will then look for the most special type for which `Manifest[X]` is implicitly instantiable. `Nothing` is the subtype of all types in Scala, thus `F` will be considered to be `Nothing`.
 When encountering `ev`, it won't be able to find an implicit value for `Son[Johann, Nothing]`, thus implicit resolution fails.